LA Sandwich Week features 100+ small businesses, helps Project Angel Food

 One of the spots participating is Yuca's in Los Feliz, known for their pork sandwiches.

-The sandwich guide is a free on Stratiscope.com and features more than 100 sandwiches and small businesses.
+The sandwich guide is free on Stratiscope.com and features more than 100 sandwiches and small businesses.

 "During the pandemic we had noticed that a lot of our small businesses needed support.
-And previous to the pandemic we had been leading food tours across the county.
-But, we couldn't do that anymore," said John Bwarie, founder of LA Sandwich Week.
-"So we found a way to that we honor and celebrate those businesses."
+And previous to the pandemic, we had been leading food tours across the county.
+But, we couldn't do that anymore," said John Bwarie, founder of L.A.
+Sandwich Week.
+"So, we found a way that we could honor and celebrate those businesses."

 The guide is a tool that will help sandwich lovers and small businesses, but Wells Fargo also stepped in to help during sandwich week.

-"During this week we are going to be donating one dollar for every sandwich that's purchased at a participating restaurant, up to $25,000.
+"During this week we are going to be donating $1 for every sandwich that's purchased at a participating restaurant, up to $25,000.
 The funding is going to go to Project Angel Food," said Gregg Sherkin, a senior manager at Wells Fargo.

 Project Angel Food is a nonprofit that helps feed people with serious illnesses.